-But in order to maintain this wonderful progress, preventive services must be continued as vigorously as ever.
+ventive services must be continued as vigorously as ever.
 We cannot point out too strongly than any relaxation in effort could very well mean a tragic upsurge of disease.

-C. MacLean, Women's Committee Convenor, and Co-convenor Mrs. S. W. Caughey, took charge of the can-vassing, mailing out appointment cards and the registrations.
+C. MacLean, Women's Committee Convenor, and Co-convenor Mrs. S. W. Caughey, took charge of the canvassing, mailing out appointment cards and the registrations.